 - OpenPhone offers multiple ways to send group text messages at a glance, including desktop and mobile apps along with Chrome and other web browsers.

-- Integrations galore!
+- Connect your business phone to the other tools you use.
 With Zapier on your size, use more than 3,000+ tools to send texts based on specific touchpoints.

 - Use a variety of built-in features to help you save time texting including snippets, scheduled messages, auto-replies, and yes, group texting capabilities.